 Now let me be clear; there is absolutely nothing wrong with eating to nourish your body or partaking in home-based exercise programs.
 I’ve been doing online yoga for the past five years!

 The issue is the fear that these headlines evoke.
-Fear does little to improve our health and does more to perpetuate weight stigma.
+Fear of weight gain does little to improve our health and does more to perpetuate weight stigma.

 Let’s not perpetuate weight stigma during these uncertain times (or any time)